Cellulite affects between 80 to 90 percent of women and 10 percent of men.

 5. Stay Hydrated

-Dehydration can play a role in the formation of cellulite in the body.
-According to Healthline, drinking plenty of water;
+Dehydration can play a role in the formation of cellulite.

 6. Coffee Scrub

-The caffeine found in the coffee has a tightening and stimulating effect on skin, while exfoliating helps to stimulate blood and lymph flow (similar to dry brushing) which assists in removing toxins and excess fluid from the body.
+The caffeine found in the coffee has a tightening and stimulating effect on skin, while exfoliating helps to stimulate blood and lymph flow (similar to dry brushing).
+This assists with removing toxins and excess fluid from the body.

 - 1/2 cup organic, fair-trade coffee grounds